snowflakedb/connectors-native-sdk/connectors-native-sdk-java/README.md

 The library is build into the [Connectors Native SDK Template project][Connectors Native SDK Template path] which allows the developer to start the project with already prepared common code.
 The developer is only required to implement the most important area of the connector like the configuration and ingestion.
-Moreover, the template provide some tools that help in building and deploying the connector to Snowflake environment.
-It's a recommended way for starting the new project with the Native SDK for Connectors Java library.
+Moreover, the template provide some tools that help with building and deploying the connector to Snowflake environment.
+It's a recommended way of starting a new project with the Native SDK for Connectors Java library.

 You can also check the [Connectors Native SDK Example Java GitHub Connector][Example Connector path] to find out how the